 - The cat must be in otherwise good health prior to treatment.

-- The subsequent development of hypothyroidism is a possibility, but it can be treated with thyroid supplementation.
+- The subsequent development of hypothyroidism is a possibility (can be treated with thyroid supplementation.)

-Cat feces and urine are considered to be radioactive for three months following radioactive iodine treatment.
-California State and Federal laws dictate the disposal of cat litter during that period.
+Cat feces and urine are considered to be radioactive following radioactive iodine treatment.
+Different state and federal laws dictate the disposal of cat litter during that period so owners should ask their veterinarians about follow-up care.